Lynn Gartman's EDM510 Blog

 Post #11

 Dorothy uploaded a slide that was created to include in presentations about the Manaiakalani Programme to help explain what the Programme is NOT.
 There has been much outside interest in their Programme lately and even media coverage that has used what she referred to as "easy soundbites" that have been inaccurate and disappointing.
 She also included a link to a previous blog that explains what they ARE about.
-She also included this:
+She also included this:"For the second year in a row the research report from the Woolf Fisher Team (University of Auckland) has noted in detail that one of the strengths of the Manaiakalani programme is the coherence seen around the goals and aims."

 My reply: